AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

 >[!NOTE]
 >
->You can combine typing text values and using contextual attributes from the Expression Editor.
+>You can combine typing text values and using contextual attributes from the personalization editor.
 Each **[!UICONTROL Value]** field can contain a number of characters up to the limit of 5 KB.

 <!--You can drag and drop the parameters to reorder them.-->